Managing customer relationships on a WordPress site can get messy fast.

 For ACH payments, you’ll pay 0.5% of the transaction amount, and a 2.9% fee for card transactions.
 These rates are pretty competitive with other payment processors out there.

 Just be aware this service is only available to US customers who also have a US bank account, and is subject to underwriting approval.
-Our readers based in the US will definitely want to take note of this.
+For our international audience, this tool is not an option.

 19. Android and iOS Mobile Apps